 I love Ginny, I love her feistiness and tenacity but Ginny isn’t the bitter old lady she comes across as, she’s someone battling her own demons and through helping Water we are able to dicover the real Ginny.

-Then there’s Jesse, you will fall in love with Jesse through the eyes of Water and also through the past narrative he shares with you.
+Then there’s Jesse, you will fall in love with Jesse through the eyes of Water and through the past narrative he shares.

 Jesse isn’t all good but admittedly, who is?
 What he is though is a character who will go to extreme measures for the ones he loves.

 The empathy that’s ripples through the pages Is a credit to Tucker, to feel every tear, pain and loss the characters experience shows the depth of emotion that is flooded within the words.

 I LOVE everything about this book except the way I miss it.
 The characters are described so vividly that they became friends.